DEERE & CO (DE) Stock Analysis

 FCF Consistency (8Q) N/A Warning Variable cash flow

-Metric Value Rating Interpretation
+Metric DE Rating Context

 Debt to Equity 2.1x Warning Elevated leverage